artdevue/Fcache/README.md

 ## Quick Start

-You can install this Image class quickly and easily with Composer.
+You can install this Fcache class quickly and easily with Composer.

 Require the package via Composer in your composer.json.